Addiction & The Workplace

 Consider the following questions:

-- 1:10 Canadians are dealing with varying degrees of addiction and a significant number of these individuals are employed.
+- One in ten Canadians are dealing with varying degrees of addiction and a significant number of these individuals are employed.
 How do you identify the employee, claimant, or clinic participant suffering from an addiction in this group?

 - How does your employer group, referral resource, or union work to safely and confidentially acknowledge the individual suffering with an addiction?
 Share your organizations’ management strategies.

-- How do your intervention strategies vary, based upon the presentation of your client?
+- How do your intervention strategies vary based upon your client’s presentation?

 - What constitutes an appropriate and effective medical evaluation?